-The Wanjina-Wunggurr Uunguu (WWU) claimant application, made in October 1999, covers about 26,000 square kilometres, including part of the Mitchell River and Lawley River national parks, parcels of unallocated Crown land and some islands and sea areas.
-It is one of four applications (the Wanjina-Wunggurr applications) made on behalf of those 'who hold in common the body of traditional laws and customs concerning land and waters known as Wanjina-Wunggurr'.
+The Wanjina-Wunggurr Dambimangari (WWD) claimant application was a combination of two applications (originally known as 'Worrora and others') made in 1996.
+There were combined in April 1999 and the combined application amended to state that the claim group was comprised of those people 'who hold in common the body of traditional laws and customs concerning land and waters known as Wanjina-Wunggurr'.
+The application covered about 28,000 square kilometres in the west Kimberley region in Western Australia.
+It was one of four claims known as the Wanjina-Wunggurr applications.
 The first of two of these (the Wanjina-Wunggurr Willinggin applications) were dealt with in Neowarra v Western Australia [2003] FCA 1402 (summarised in Native Title Hot Spots Issue 8 and Issue 9), where Sundberg J recognised that the Wanjina-Wunggurr Community (WWC):